Skip to main content

 WHEN WILL THE ARIRANG WORLD TOUR START?

-The Arirang world tour will commence on Apr 9 with a three-night concert at South Korea's Goyang Stadium.
+The Arirang world tour commenced on Apr 9 with a three-night concert at South Korea's Goyang Stadium.
 Followng this, BTS will perform at Japan's Tokyo Dome for two nights.
 Thereafter, the group will have stops in the US, Mexico, Europe and Southeast Asia.

 READ NEXT: